GoFundMe, church accounts set up to help family of girl who died in trailer float accident

-(KXNET) — Donation accounts have been set up for the family of Mabel Askay, the six-year-old girl who died July 4 after falling from a trailer that was a part of one of the parade entries in the Mandan 4th of July Parade.
+(KXNET) — Donation accounts have been set up for the family of Mabel Askay, the 6-year-old girl who died Monday after falling from a trailer that was a part of one of the parade entries in the Mandan 4th of July Parade.

 On July 5, a GoFundMe page was started to raise $10,000 to care for the needs of the Askay family.